P0ulp1/odin-recipes/README.md

 # odin-recipes
-This is a recipe website made with HTML.
+This is a recipe website made with HTML and CSS.
 This is part of The Odin Project curriculum.